+Monday, Tuesday, Thursday

-Monday 7:30 am - 5:00 pm
+7:30 am - 5:00 pm

+Wednesday

-Tuesday & Thursday 7:30 am - 6:00 pm
+7:30 am - 6:00 pm

+Friday

-Wednesday & Friday 7:30 am - 4:00 pm
+7:30 am - 4:00 pm

-Saturday & Sunday CLOSED
+Saturday & Sunday

+CLOSED

-- The hours listed above are for the physical library; GSON Library is over 99% virtual, and the online aspect is available 24/7. - The library is closed on nationally celebrated holidays and is often on an abbreviated schedule during term breaks throughout the academic year.
-Changes to the library's hours of operation are posted on the GUS Library tab.
+The hours listed above are for the physical library; GSON Library is over 99% virtual, and the online aspect is available 24/7.

+The library is closed on nationally celebrated holidays and is often on an abbreviated schedule during term breaks throughout the academic year.
+Changes to the library's hours of operation are posted on the GUS Library tab, and within the Canvas Library page.